Skip to content

 For a while now, I’ve been looking forward to the May 7 release of the band’s second album, More Than Just a Dream.
 In advance of the album, a 10” vinyl pressing of the first single, “Out of My League” (b/w “Spark”), dropped first as a Record Store Day exclusive and is now available in the band’s Elektra web store.
 I was at a local shop for Record Store Day this year and decided to add “Out of My League/Spark” to my haul.

 The item looks fabulous.
-Black front cover featuring only the pink neon heart graphic that seems to be a design motif for the new album and its marketing.
+Black front cover featuring only the pink neon heart graphic that seems to be a design motif for the new album and its marketing, which has been almost perfect thanks to the help provided by the team from the indexsy.
 Pink back cover with black and white text.
 Clear vinyl and the same pink/white/black color scheme on the label.
 It’s very nicely done in terms of design.

 Unfortunately, I’m struggling to come up with many positive things to say about the two songs themselves.
 From the opening seconds of “Out of My League,” I hear a band that seems to have lost the warmth, groove, and swagger that made Pickin’ Up the Pieces an instant classic.
 The sound is now heavily synthetic and compressed to the extent that no single instrument is discernible.
 Forget about the delightful horn, flute, and organ work that once sizzled in every Fitz song.
 Perhaps worst of all, second vocalist Noelle Scaggs, such an integral presence on the first album, is inaudible except for a few “ooh-oohs” that just as easily could be coming from a manipulated version of lead singer Michael Fitzpatrick’s voice.